SoltauFintel/letsencrypt/README.md

-# letsencrypt
+# https-manager 2

+This is a web app in a Docker container for managing a webserver containing subdomains.
+This app creates https certificates for the main domain and the subdomains.
+It also manages nginx.
-Docker Container for managing subdomains and https certificates.
-Uses letsencrypt, acme4j, nginx and Docker.
+It uses letsencrypt, acme4j, nginx and Docker.